US dollar climbs against dinar in Baghdad and Erbil markets - Shafaq News

 Shafaq News/ The exchange rates оf the US Dollar against the Iraqi dinar climbed іn Baghdad and Erbil.

-According tо Shafaq News Agency correspondent, the dollar's rates edged higher with the closure оf the central Kifah and Al-Harithiya stock exchanges іn Baghdad, settling at 147,450 dinars for every 100 dollars—350 dinars above the morning rates.
+According to Shafaq News Agency correspondent, the dollar's rates edged higher with the opening оf the central Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 148,000 dinars for every 100 dollars—400 dinars above yesterday's rates.